Avro Lincoln: Royal Air Force

-During 1945, the RAF received its first Lincoln, which was delivered to No. 57 Squadron based at RAF East Kirkby, Lincolnshire.
-In August 1945, No. 75 (New Zealand) Squadron began to re-equip with the Lincoln at RAF Spilsby, Lincolnshire.
-However, No. 75 (NZ) Sqn had received just three aircraft prior to VJ Day, and was disbanded quickly thereafter.
+During 1945, the RAF received its first Lincoln, which was delivered to 57 Squadron based at RAF East Kirkby, Lincolnshire.
+In August 1945, 75 (New Zealand) Squadron began to re-equip with the Lincoln at RAF Spilsby, Lincolnshire.
+The New Zealand squadron had received just three aircraft prior to VJ Day, and was disbanded quickly thereafter.

-During the postwar climate, the Lincoln quickly equipped the bomber squadrons of the RAF.
-Nearly 600 Lincolns were constructed to equip a total of 29 RAF squadrons, the majority of which were based in the United Kingdom.
+In the postwar climate, the Lincoln quickly equipped the bomber squadrons of the RAF.
+Nearly 600 Lincolns were constructed to equip 29 RAF squadrons, the majority of which were based in the United Kingdom.
 They were supplemented and partially replaced by 88 Boeing Washingtons, on loan from the USAF, which had longer range and could reach targets inside the Iron Curtain.
-Small numbers remained in use with Nos 7, 83 and 97 Squadrons until the end of 1955, at which point the type was phased out, having been replaced by the first of the V bombers.
+Small numbers remained in use with 7, 83 and 97 Squadrons until the end of 1955, at which point the type was phased out, having been replaced by the first of the V bombers.

 During the 1950s, RAF Lincolns participated in operations in Kenya against Mau-Mau insurgents.
 During this action, they were operated from Eastleigh.
 The Lincoln was also deployed to Malaya during the Malayan Emergency, where it was used against insurgents aligned to the Malayan Communist Party.
 In Malayan theatre, RAF Lincolns were operated from Changi Air Base and Tengah Air Base.
 In excess of 3,000 sorties were flown during their 7 1/2-year deployment, during which half a million pounds of bombs dropped, 85 per cent of the total bomb tonnage dropped during the Malayan emergency.